-I would like to reassure you that science shows that you can change the way your brain is working for you.
-Your brain changes during your life depending on the thoughts that you have and how you react to all the different experiences that you encounter in your life.
+I want to reassure you that science shows that you can change the way your brain is working for you.
+Your brain changes during your life depending on your thoughts and how you react to all the different experiences you encounter in your life.

 How do I know if I have anxiety?

-You shall be suffering with a set of symptoms (that I shall discuss in more depth later in this article) such as racing mind, palpitations, interrupted sleep, that shall lead you to your doctor.
+You shall be suffering from a set of symptoms (that I shall discuss in more depth later in this article), such as a racing mind, palpitations, interrupted sleep that shall lead you to your doctor.
 Your doctor will check for medical explanations for your symptoms, and once ruled out, they may refer you to a mental health professional who will be able to diagnose anxiety.

-The mental health professional will also be able to tell you which type if any, of anxiety disorder that you have.
+The mental health professional will also tell you which type, if any, of anxiety disorder you have.

 Different types of anxiety disorders